 There’s no such thing as a bad body type.
 You can look stylish and confident no matter what your shape by dressing in a way that highlights your best features and downplays your trouble spots.

 Certain styles of clothing will help enhance your figure, but the right accessories can make a big difference too.
-Stylist Emily Monkman has these tips to help you know which accessories are right (or wrong) for your body type.
+Here are some tips to know which accessories are right for your body type.

 Tip # 1 Jewelry

 Want to make your small bust appear fuller?
 Let your jewelry work for you!
 Small busted gals looking for a little oomph can try chunky, eye-catching earrings and a long, thin necklace to add some length to your upper body.
 The same goes for petite women.

 If you have the opposite problem and want to draw attention away from your large bust, steer clear of heavy, chunky statement necklaces that sit right at your bust and add weight up top.
 Also, necklaces that dangle in or near your cleavage put the focus on your bust, making your bosom appear larger.
 Keep your length to just above or below your collarbone or try a long pendant necklace.